UT-Austin-RPL/sailor/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-Imitation learning offers a promising path for robots to learn general-purpose tasks, but traditionally has enjoyed limited scalability due to high data supervision requirements and brittle generalization.
-Inspired by recent work on multi-task imitation learning, we investigate whether leveraging prior data from previous related tasks can enable learning novel tasks in a more robust, data-efficient manner.
-To make effective use of the prior data, the agent must internalize knowledge from the prior data and contextualize this knowledge in novel tasks.
-To that end we propose a skill-based imitation learning framework that extracts temporally-extended sensorimotor skills from prior data and subsequently learns a policy for the target task with respect to these learned skills.
-We find a number of modeling choices significantly improve performance on novel tasks, namely representation learning objectives to enable more predictable skill representations and a retrieval-based data augmentation procedure to increase the scope of supervision for the policy.
-On a number of multi-task manipulation domains, we demonstrate that our method significantly outperforms existing imitation learning and offline reinforcement learning approaches.
+Imitation learning offers a promising path for robots to learn general-purpose behaviors, but traditionally has exhibited limited scalability due to high data supervision requirements and brittle generalization.
+Inspired by recent advances in multi-task imitation learning, we investigate the use of prior data from previous tasks to facilitate learning novel tasks in a robust, data-efficient manner.
+To make effective use of the prior data, the robot must internalize knowledge from past experiences and contextualize this knowledge in novel tasks.
+To that end, we develop a skill-based imitation learning framework that extracts temporally extended sensorimotor skills from prior data and subsequently learns a policy for the target task that invokes these learned skills.
+We identify several key design choices that significantly improve performance on novel tasks, namely representation learning objectives to enable more predictable skill representations and a retrieval-based data augmentation mechanism to increase the scope of supervision for policy training.
+On a collection of simulated and real-world manipulation domains, we demonstrate that our method significantly outperforms existing imitation learning and offline reinforcement learning approaches.
 </p></td></tr></table>
 </p>
   </div>